Updated 23 August 2026 · 131 new leads in the last 30 days

 Greater London

-Certificate of Lawfulness for a single-storey garden office building in the rear curtilage.
+Retrospective planning permission for a single-storey outbuilding in the rear garden.

 Data sourced from Greenwich Council planning records and refreshed regularly.